 Chances are you have probably eaten butter beans at least once in your life.
-If you live don't live in areas that call them butter beans, you may be asking yourself “what are butter beans?"
-Butter beans are also called lima beans.
-But don't let the undeserved reputation of lima beans dissuade you from trying them.
-They had it right in naming them butter beans.
-Fresh butter beans are rich and flavorful.
+If you don't live in areas that call them butter beans, you may be asking yourself, "What are butter beans?"
+Butter beans are also called lima beans, but don't let the undeserved reputation of lima beans dissuade you from trying them.
+They had it right in naming them butter beans; fresh butter beans are rich and flavorful.

 You should be harvesting butter beans when the pods are plump with the beans but still bright green.
-Fresh butter beans are supposed to be harvested somewhat immature for eating so that the butter beans.
-If you plan on growing butter beans next year from some of the seeds, allow a few pods to turn brown before harvesting and save those fore next year.
+Fresh butter beans are supposed to be harvested somewhat immature for eating so that the butter beans tender.
+If you plan on growing butter beans next year from some of the seeds, allow a few pods to turn brown before harvesting and save those for next year.